WHAT CAN MOSHBODS’ TEAM RATINGS AND VeNUE PERFORMANCE VALUES TELL US ABOUT TEAMS’ CHANCES oF WInning HOME-AND-AWAY GAMES ACROSS V/AFL HISTORY?

 Observations on the data

-We have at least 250 games in every defined era, so we are virtually assured of having quite precise estimates of model coefficients and derived values
+We have at least 260 games in every defined era, which means at least 130 for model-fitting, so we should have acceptably precise estimates of model coefficients and derived values

-Home teams have won between 57% and 64% of all decided games in an era.
-It was at 63% in the 1995-1999 era and has fallen or remained constant in the five eras since, so much so that we might be heading for an all-time low.
+Home teams have won between 55% and 63% of all decided games in all eras.
+It was at 61% in the 1995-1999 era and has fallen or remained constant in the five eras since, so much so that we might be heading for an all-time low.

 Observations of model performance

-The models seem to particularly struggle with forecasting away team wins in the test data (relative to how well they do on the training data for the same period) in the 2000 to 2009 period.
-That could be a flaw in MoSHBODS, a reflection of the true difficulty of forecating away wins for the particular games in the test set in those era, or a combination of both.
+The models seem to particularly struggle with forecasting away team wins in the test data (relative to how well they do on the training data for the same period) in this period.
+They are similarly affected in the 1915-1919 and 1940-1944 eras.
+That could be because of a flaw in MoSHBODS, a reflection of the true difficulty of forecating away wins for the particular games in the test set in those eras, or a combination of both.

 Overall, I think it’s fair to conclude that the models generally do well enough on test data that we can take at least some notice of them when it comes to which variables best predict home wins.